OfficeDev/Office-Add-in-samples/Samples/word-blazor-add-in/README.md

 ## Copyright

-Copyright(c) Maarten van Stam.All rights reserved.Licensed under the MIT License.
+Copyright(c) Maarten van Stam.
+All rights reserved.Licensed under the MIT License.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.